 Home Insurance | House Insurance

 Contrary to popular belief, home insurance is not a requirement for homeowners in Canada who have purchased their dwelling without financial assistance and who do not have a mortgage on their property.
 However, it would be a foolhardy decision to leave your home and its contents uninsured when it faces risk of loss or damage from so many common occurrences.
 It is a large investment and needs to be protected, but what is the best way to ensure you’re receiving the broad coverages you need at a consistently low rate?
 Try contacting a trusted risk advisor like Marsh Canada.
-From 2007 to 2017, a combined 45% of individuals asking us for a home insurance quote or car insurance quote followed through and bought their insurance through us.
+In 2018, 40.11% of individuals asking us for a home insurance quote or car insurance quote followed through and bought their insurance through us.
 This is a statistic that we’re certainly proud of in an extremely competitive insurance environment and gives you an idea just how many people ask us for home insurance quotes and that we’re able to help protect every year.

 WITH MARSH’S PRIVATE CLIENT SERVICES, YOU CAN: